Security

 • Ensure your security staff have a clear line of communication with Police, Fire Service and Ambulance teams.

 • Clearly communicate your emergency response plan to all security staff to ensure they can guide event participants if it is enacted.
-Refer to our [Emergency Management] page for more details.
+Learn more in our Emergency Management section.

-Develop an Event Security Plan which outlines the details and parameters of the overall security strategy in a clear and concise manner.
+Develop an event security plan that outlines the details and parameters of the overall security plan in a clear and concise manner.

-• Ensure this document is distributed to security staff, venue staff, and key event staff so all parties are aware of the protocols in place.
+• Ensure this document is distributed to security, venue and key event staff so all parties are aware of the protocols in place.

-• Use this document as the basis for your pre-event briefing and post-event evaluation and be prepared to add to or change it as necessary to align with any developments.
+• Use this document as the basis for your pre-event briefing and post-event evaluation and be prepared to add to or change it as necessary to adapt to any developments.

 • After the event, gather feedback from security personnel to assess the effectiveness of security measures and identify areas of improvement for future events.

-• Create and distribute a report from these findings to help with developing future security plans and ensure that any issues are understood and addressed by the relevant parties.
+• Create and distribute a report from these findings to help with development of future security plans and to ensure any issues are understood and addressed by the relevant parties.

 • If your event involves online ticketing or registration systems, ensure cyber security measures are in place to protect attendees' personal information.